Freddsle/fedRBE/docs/reproduce.md

 ### 4. Produce tables and figures

-To reproduce the tables and figures from the preprint, run the provided Jupyter notebooks in the `evaluation/` directory.
+To reproduce the tables and figures from the preprint, run the provided Jupyter notebooks in the `evaluation/` directory:

+1. `evaluation/evaluation_simulated.ipynb`
+2. `evaluation/evaluation_simulated_30runs.ipynb`
+3. `evaluation/evaluation_ecoli.ipynb`
+4. `evaluation/evaluation_ovarian_cancer.ipynb`
+5. `evaluation/evaluation_ccRCC.ipynb`
+6. `evaluation/evaluation_quartet_multiomics.ipynb`

+These notebooks expect the corrected data from Steps 1 and 2.
+Figures are written under `evaluation/plots/` and related evaluation output folders.

-### 5. Reproduce the classification analysis comparing fedRBE corrected to non corrected data
+### 5. Reproduce the classification analysis comparing fedRBE-corrected to uncorrected data

 #### Prerequisites
-- You need to have the `Python3` environments set up with the required dependencies as described in the [Prerequisites and setup](#prerequisites-and-setup) section.
+- You need to have the Python 3 environment set up with the required dependencies as described in the [Prerequisites and setup](#prerequisites-and-setup) section.

 #### Reproduction steps
-This is split into three python scripts.
-Make sure the required python packages from `requirements.txt` are installed!
+This part uses three Python scripts.
+Install the packages from `requirements.txt` first.

 First run the classification experiments.
-This takes multiple hours, so the repo already contains the relevant results if you want to skip this.
+This can take several hours; the repository already contains the generated results.

 The classification experiments are split into the two different experiment types:
-1. **train_test_split**: Each client reserves 20% of the data as test data, trains on the other 80% and reports metrics when predicting on the test data.
-This takes upto an hour.
-To run it, simply run
+1. **train_test_split**: Each client reserves 20% of the data as test data, trains on the other 80%, and reports test-set metrics.
+This takes up to an hour.
 ```bash
 python3 evaluation_classification_after_correction/run_classification_train_test_split.py
 ```
-1. **leave_one_cohort_out**: The classification model is trained on all except one client.
-Then the model is used to predict on all of the data of the left out client and the client reports the metrics.
-Therefore, *n_clients* models are trained.
-For this reason, this takes multiple hours.
-To run it, simply run:
+1. **leave_one_cohort_out**: The model is trained on all clients except one, then evaluated on the held-out client.
+This trains *n_clients* models and can take several hours.
 ```bash
 python3 evaluation_classification_after_correction/run_classification_leave_one_cohort_out.py
 ```

 The experiment results are saved in `evaluation_classification_after_correction/results`.

-To finally visualize the experiments with plot, simply run the corresponding analyze script:
+To visualize the experiments with plots, run the corresponding analysis script:
 ```bash
 python3 evaluation_classification_after_correction/analyse_classification_metric_report.py
 ```
 The resulting plots can be found in `evaluation_classification_after_correction/plots`.
 You can also use the helper shell scripts:
-- `run_all_classification_analysis.sh` Runs all three scripts sequentially.
-This can take some hours of runtime
+- `run_all_classification_analysis.sh`: runs all three scripts sequentially; this can take several hours.
-- `run_all_classification_analysis_tmux.sh` Just runs `run_all_classification_analysis.sh` in a tmux session, so you can safely disconnect from the terminal while the script is running.
-You can reconnect to the tmux session later to check the progress or see the results.
-Logs of this are stored in classification_analysis_{TIMESTAMP}.log files.
+- `run_all_classification_analysis_tmux.sh`: runs the same script in a tmux session so the terminal can disconnect safely.
+Logs are stored as `classification_analysis_{TIMESTAMP}.log`.

-### 6. Reproduce the clusterization analysis comparing fedRBE corrected to non corrected data
+### 6. Reproduce the clustering analysis comparing fedRBE-corrected to uncorrected data

-To reproduce the clustering results from the preprint, Jupyter notebooks are provided.
+To reproduce the clustering results from the preprint, run the real-dataset and simulated-dataset clustering notebooks under `evaluation_clusterization_after_correction/`.

 #### Prerequisites
 - You need to have both the `R` and `Python3` environments set up with the required dependencies as described in the [Prerequisites and setup](#prerequisites-and-setup) section.
-- You need to build the docker image for the federated kmeans app.
-To do this, navigate to `evaluation_clusterization_after_correction/federated_kmeans_upd/` and run the `build.sh` script:
+- To rerun federated k-means, build the Docker image for the federated k-means app.
+Central-only k-means does not require Docker.
 ```bash
 cd evaluation_clusterization_after_correction/federated_kmeans_upd/
 ./build.sh
 ```

-##### Reproduction steps
-in the `evaluation_clusterization_after_correction/real_datasets/` directory.
-Run them in the correct order, starting with `00_build_kmeans_matrices.ipynb`.
+#### Real datasets

+Run the notebooks in `evaluation_clusterization_after_correction/real_datasets/`:

+1. `00_build_kmeans_matrices.ipynb` — required only for Quartet multiomics.
+2. `01_data_preparation.ipynb`
+3. `02_central_kmeans.ipynb`
+4. `03_federated_runs.ipynb` — optional; required only when regenerating federated k-means outputs.
+5. `04_analysis_metrics_plots.ipynb`
+6. `05_multiple_runs.ipynb` — optional repeated seeded federated runs.

+See `evaluation_clusterization_after_correction/real_datasets/README.md` for detailed options and output paths.

+#### Simulated datasets

+Run the notebooks in `evaluation_clusterization_after_correction/simulated/`:

+1. `01_simulated_kmeans.ipynb`
+2. `02_simulated_analysis.ipynb`

+See `evaluation_clusterization_after_correction/simulated/README.md` for expected run files and output paths.

 ---